Alluxio/alluxio/docs/en/Getting-Started.md

 Download Alluxio from [this page](http://www.alluxio.org/download).
 Select the
 {{site.ALLUXIO_RELEASED_VERSION}} release followed by the distribution built for default Hadoop.
 Unpack the downloaded file with the following commands.
-The filename differs depending on which pre-built binary was downloaded.

 ```bash
 $ tar -xzf alluxio-{{site.ALLUXIO_RELEASED_VERSION}}-bin.tar.gz